Chapter 6: User & Permissions

 Now let’s go back to the page to check:

 Perfect!
-When we switch to the Partner role and revisit the page, only tasks for which we are the responsible person show editing options.
+When we switch to the Partner role and revisit the page, only tasks for which we are the assignee will can edit tasks correctly.

 6.4.2 Adding Conditions for Creators to Modify Forms